department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/conversation-guide.md

 - **If for any reason and at any time you want to stop the session, please let me know.**

-- **Are you comfortable if I record my screen and audio as we talk today?** I will stop the recording while you are logging into the site so we don't record your personal information.
-We use the recordings to confirm that we have captured your opinions accurately.
-The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
+- **Are you comfortable if I record my screen and audio as we talk today?** I will stop the recording while you are logging into the site so we don't record your login information.
+We use the recordings to confirm that we have captured your opinions accurately, and the recordings are destroyed after we complete analysis.
+So none of your comments will be attributed to you directly.
 	- _If yes:_ **Once I start recording, I am going to confirm that you are ok with me recording this session once more.**

 _Start recording._